Chemical bonding concepts emerge naturally from maximally entangled atomic orbitals: Introduction

 Despite these challenges, Hilbert space partitioning methods hold significant promise.
 As we will demonstrate, these methods are particularly well-suited for applying tools from quantum information theory (QIT) to analyze chemical bonding, offering a novel perspective that addresses their current limitations.
-To further motivate our work, we recall that recent studies~\cite{nalewajski2000information,nalewajski:06book,rissler06orbital,boguslawski2013orbital,krumnow2016fermionic,stein2016automated,stein2019orbital,ding2022quantum,bensberg2023corresponding,ding2023quantum,liao2024quantum} have applied QIT tools to partitions based on \emph{molecular orbitals}, thus quantifying electron correlation and the representational complexity of molecular quantum states.
-In contrast, quantifying bonding structures with an emphasis on bonding orders is a significantly more challenging task, as it requires adapting the QIT approach to the \emph{nonlocal} nature of covalent bonds by instead referring to \emph{fully localized orbitals}.
-The primary accomplishment of our work is to devise a general scheme for computing maximally entangled atomic orbitals (MEAOs), whose entanglement patterns \emph{quantitatively} recover both Lewis (two-center) and beyond-Lewis (multi-center) bonding structures, with multipartite entanglement serving as a robust index of bond strength.
+To further motivate our work, we recall that recent studies~\cite{nalewajski2000information,nalewajski:06book,rissler06orbital,boguslawski2013orbital,krumnow2016fermionic,stein2016automated,stein2019orbital,ding2022quantum,bensberg2023corresponding,ding2023quantum,liao2024quantum} have applied QIT tools to partitions based on molecular orbitals, thus quantifying electron correlation and the representational complexity of molecular quantum states.
+In contrast, quantifying bonding structures with an emphasis on bonding orders is a significantly more challenging task, as it requires adapting the QIT approach to the nonlocal nature of covalent bonds by instead referring to fully localized orbitals.
+The primary accomplishment of our work is to devise a general scheme for computing maximally entangled atomic orbitals (MEAOs), whose entanglement patterns quantitatively recover both Lewis (two-center) and beyond-Lewis (multicenter) bonding structures, with multipartite entanglement serving as a robust index of bond strength.

-Accordingly, by leveraging parallels between chemical bonding and quantum entanglement, our work provides a QIT-based framework that captures crucial features of chemical bonding such as hybridization, bond orders, multicenter bonding, conjugation, and aromaticity without \textit{a priori} chemical assumptions.
-Our framework, which we validate on standard and unconventional bonding cases, thus opens new pathways for understanding fuzzy chemical concepts using rigorous, quantitative descriptors from quantum information theory.
+Accordingly, by leveraging parallels between chemical bonding and quantum entanglement, our work provides a QIT-based framework that captures crucial features of chemical bonding such as hybridization, bond orders, multicenter bonding, conjugation, and aromaticity without a priori chemical assumptions.
+Our framework, which we validate on standard and unconventional bonding cases, thus provides a new framework for understanding fuzzy chemical concepts using rigorous, quantitative descriptors from quantum information theory.